 Pollinator seed mixes are all the buzz for renewable energy projects, especially since pollinator insect species are on the decline and very important to the agricultural industry.
 These specialized seed mixes contain plant species that attract, and are preferred by, pollinators such as bees and butterflies.

 While planting pollinator mixes can attract bees which make great honey, these mixes can provide more benefits to your solar project than just a sweet treat.
-The use of pollinator mixes can also aid your permitting review process with regulators and can provide a good public relations opportunity for your project.
+The use of pollinator mixes can also provide a good public relations opportunity for your project.

 Voluntarily certify your project as “Pollinator Friendly”